Editor’s Note: This post was originally published in April 2020 and has been completely revamped and updated for accuracy and comprehensiveness.

 Step 3: Spruce up your property

 If you are conducting the viewing, make sure to take precautions by having someone you know and trust there with you.
-Hideall your valuables in a secure place.
 If you’re still living in the house during the viewing, tidy the place up and take down personal things such as photos.
 Make it feel as homey as possible, but remove any clutter.
 After all, you’re trying to sell them a house so that they can turn it into their home.

-If you cannot conduct physical home viewings, ask about doing a video property tour video property tour.
+If you cannot conduct physical home viewings, ask about doing a video property tour and put it up with your listing.
+At Ohmyhome, our property agents.
 You can upload the video on the Ohmyhome platform.

 Step 5: Hire a lawyer

 Several legal documents have to be written up and signed for the house to be sold and passed on from you to the new owners.
 The lawyer is there to write up all the legal documents required to have the house sold, such as the sale and purchase agreement (SPA) and the memorandum of transfer.

 The Sales and Purchase Agreement (SPA) is one of the most important documents of the entire process.
 It is often too late when people realise their SPA’s crucial importance until something goes wrong.

 This is also why hiring the right property agent is essential.
 You’ll be able to tap into their vast experience and network of contacts to ensure you’re doing things the right way.
 They know every trick in the book and can connect you with the right representatives.